Bookworm-project/Docs/Example.md

 # An example workflow

-You may have your own workflow, but let me suggest one potential way to make a Bookworm portable so that you can easily redeploy it across servers or upgrade it to new versions; saving all the creation scripts in a git repository designed to clone the latest bookworm into the level above it.
+You may have your own workflow, but let me suggest one potential way to make a Bookworm portable so that you can easily redeploy it across servers or upgrade it to new versions; saving all the creation scripts in a git repository that you also initialize as a bookworm directory.

 I'll use as an example the [Federalist papers bookworm](https://github.com/bmschmidt/federalist-bookworm), which adopts this format.